Alert

 For example, a married filing joint couple would pay tax at the 37% rate once taxable income exceeds $767,150 for the 2026 tax year.

 • Modification of SALT Deduction.
 A $10,000 limitation for state and local taxes (SALT) was instated by the TCJA.
 And in response, many states enacted “work arounds” to this limit, including the so called passthrough entity tax (PTET) regime.
-The proposed legislation raises the SALT deduction limit to $15,000 for single filers and $30,000 for married filing joint filers for so called “specified taxes”, subject to taxable income phaseouts beginning at $400,000 for married filing joint filers and $200,000 for single filers.
+The proposed legislation raises the SALT deduction limit to $40,000 for married filing joint filers for so called “specified taxes,” subject to taxable income phaseouts beginning at $500,000 for married filing joint filers.
 Even after the phase outs, a taxpayer is still entitled to a deduction of up to $10,000.
 Importantly, the term “specified taxes” is defined to include PTET payments, meaning these payments may not provide a full deduction for higher income taxpayers.
+These rates will increase slightly over the next 10 years, and will become permanent from 2035 onward.

 • No Tax on Tips.
 Taxpayers are entitled to a deduction for “qualified tips” earned by individuals working in specific industries with income below certain amounts.
 This proposal sunsets after the 2028 tax year.